 They painted the deflector dish gold which made it really stand out and they made a somewhat decent attempt to make it look more like the real thing.

-I have to say though that the actual molding of the metal seems more detailed on the Hot wheels model over the Eaglemoss one.
-She just seems more crisp and sharp edged to my eyes.
+I have to say that the sculpted and the molded details of this model seem more detailed over the Eaglemoss and Hallmark one.
+The model just seems more crisp and sharp edged to my eyes.
 There is less aztecing on this ship, however, the sculpt and mold of the metal make the plates stand out more so you have a better feel that this ship was built in some sort of a shipyard.
-I will say that the warp field pod on the back is not painted which is a minus when compared to Eaglemoss.

-I liked that they made the deflector dish it's own separate entity.
+I liked that Hot Wheels made the deflector dish it's own separate entity.
 Although it looks slightly out of proportion, it is by far the most realistic attempt at a NX dish out of all my small scale units.

-So that pretty much sums it up on this review.
-As is usual with this article series, I will round up the most inexpensive Buy-It-Now prices from eBay at the time of this article's writing.
+And that is all I really have to share at this point on this class of ship.
+As for pricing, I will continue with the tradition of rounding up the most inexpensive Buy-It-Now prices from eBay at the time of this article's (re)writing (January 2018).

 Hot Wheels = $45